picosh/docs/posts/feeds.md

 Stay up-to-date with all the RSS feeds you love.

-> feeds.sh is a free service
+> This is a free service

 # Features